pR0Ps/slack-to-discord/README.md

 Limitations
 -----------
-- Messages will appear to all come from a bot, not actual users.
-This is worked around by adding the original username to the message text.
 - Messages will be timestamped by Discord as the time they were imported, not as the time they were originally sent.
 This is worked around by adding a timestamp to the text of each message.
 - No private messages will be imported
-- Reactions to messages will be shown in custom embed, not as normal reactions
+- Reactions to messages will be shown in a custom embed, not as normal reactions
 - No embeds from Slack (can contain images, buttons, etc) will be preserved.
 - File uploads will be done in two messages.
 The first is the message content, the second is a message containing the title of the uploaded file and attaching it.